Vegan leather portrays itself to be ethical, sustainable, & more environmentally friendly than animal-derived leather.

 By this, I mean, if you can’t distinguish the fake from the original, then will it encourage a black market in the skin trade?

 The growing and processing of collagen-based leather may be expensive.
-However, the illegal rearing and slaughtering of animals may not be!
+However, the illegal rearing and slaughtering of animals is not!

 Experimentation is occurring with biodegradable sources such as cork, paper, kelp, mushrooms, tree bark, food waste, recycled rubber, pineapple fibers, and even apples and kombucha tea!

-Moreover, they all suffer from using a percentage of synthetic material within their makeup which affects their biodegradability.
+Moreover, they all suffer from using a percentage of synthetic material within their makeup, affecting their biodegradability.